vxsh4d0w/security-api-solutions/Notebooks/README.md

 #### Disclaimer
 These samples retrieve information from your tenant.
 Understand the impact of each sample prior to running it.

+## What is Azure Notebooks?

+Azure Notebooks is a free hosted service to develop and run Jupyter notebooks in the cloud with no installation.
+Jupyter is an open source project that lets you easily combine markdown text, executable code (Python, R, and F#), persistent data, graphics, and visualizations onto a single, sharable canvas called a notebook.

+## How do Azure Notebooks work?
+Interactive Azure Notebooks provides security insights and actions to investigate anomalies and hunt for malicious behaviors.
+Each Azure Notebook is purpose-built with a self-contained workflow for a specific use case.
+Visualizations are included in each Azure Notebook for faster data exploration.

+### Using the Notebooks locally or in other environments
+You can  download the notebooks and use them locally in a supported Python environment (Anaconda Distribution is recommended) or another notebook hosting environment such as Azure Databricks or a JupyterHub environment that supports Python 3.6 or later.

 ## Using the Microsoft Graph Security API